 The accuracy of measurements taken is important to ensure the robustness and quality of the data we collect.
-In Year 6 we will be introducing accreditation sessions in nurse briefings for demi-span and waist and hip measurements.
+In Year 6 we have introduced accreditation sessions in nurse briefings for demi-span and waist and hip measurements.
+These are valid for 2 years.